 AirTags is similar to a Tile Bluetooth tracking device, intended to be attached to a wallet or to a pair of keys, in order to track items which you could later find using Find My iPhone app.

 How did Apple accidentally announce the product?
 It all came down to a recently uploaded video on YouTube entitled “How to erase your iPhone”.
 During this video, users received instructions on how to restore their iPhone to factory settings.

 Specifically, users were instructed to turn off “Find my iPhone” as part of the process.
 But on the same Settings page, you could see another option available – “Enable Offline Finding”.
 Underneath it, the description mentioned AirTags: “Offline finding enables this device and AirTags to be found when not connected to Wi-Fi or cellular.”
 The video has since been removed.

 AirTags and trademarking details have been previously spotted in iOS 13.2 code.

 According to MacRumors, when AirTags arrive, they will have built-in chips that will allow them to connect to an Apple device, relaying the position of items that they’re attached to.

-When an item with AirTags is lost, a notification is received on an iPhone.
-To find the set item, the AirTag will make a loud sound if it’s nearby.
-If the item further away, code in iOS 13 suggests an AR feature will be available, with Apple using a balloon to let you know visually where the lost piece might be.
+When an item with AirTags is lost, a notification pops up on the corresponding iPhone.
+To make it easier to find the item, AirTags will make a loud sound if the item is in their proximity.
+If it is further away, iOS 13 code suggests an AR feature will come to the rescue; a balloon will be used to let users know visually where the lost piece might be.